gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 In this article I would like to share an experience with <a href="https://community.exoplatform.com">Exoplatform portal</a> and ReactJS : you'll learn how to set up a simple reactjs and nodejs development stack, build a standalone app, and then package all to a portlet.

 How did we get to React ?
 Exoplatform comes with a portlet framework called Juzu to build interactive client-side UI.
 While many developers in my organization masterized several frameworks, they were not very comfortable with it.
 At that time my office was heavily promoting ReactJS...Beside that, Exoplatform portlet does not require a specific technology to build portlet and you can bring yours !
-If you dont know React, take a look at https://facebook.github.io/react/ first !
+If you dont know React, take a look at <a href="https://facebook.github.io/react/">the site</a> first.

 In order to efficiently manage JS library dependencies, we will use nodejs and npm.
 We'll then use maven to build and package the portlet part.

-Though Javascript is cool for simple projects, javascript is not java : it's more painful to build robust javascript mainly because of its lack of a static, strongly type system.
+Though Javascript is cool for simple projects, it's not java : it's more painful to build robust javascript mainly because of its lack of a static, strongly type system.
 Fortunately some standards has emerged from the mess since a few years !
 You can now use languages like coffeescript, typescript, ES2015, which also come with syntax improvements.
 But, except es2015 which is future standard, these languages would not execute in browser, and for es2015 it's not supported evewhere.
 ReactJS also comes with a syntax called JSX which mix JS and HTML tags, so we'll have to transpile it as well.
 Babel will be a good guy for that task, and we'll use this time ES2015.

 It's time to open your IDE, If you dont have one try <a href="https://atom.io/">Atom</a>.
 It is lightweight and opensource and works well with JS.
 Dont forget to install JSX plugin !

+Source code is available <a href="https://github.com/gpicavet/react-portlet">here</a>.
+Please follow instructions for building and deploying at the Portlet section.

 # the nodejs stack and standalone application

 * As said, the stack is based on Node.
-First Install it on your system : https://nodejs.org/en/download/.
-It will come with npm, that will allow us to install js packages (like maven).
+First <a href="https://nodejs.org/en/download/">Install</a> it on your system.
+It will come with npm, with which you can install js dependencies (works like maven).

 * Create a directory named "react-portlet" and generate a starting package.json file :
 {% highlight shell %}